Cyber28/Mag/README.md

 - You can specify a port with the `MAG_PORT` environment variable (NOT IMPLEMENTED YET LOL)
 - By default, Mag caches 10 seeds per generator.
 You can edit this number in the `lib/mag/cache.ex` file
+- It is HIGHLY recommended to only allow specified hosts to access your deployment

 ### Credits